mallman/CoreMLaMa/README.md

 ## CoreMLaMa: LaMa for Core ML

 This repo contains a script for converting a [LaMa](https://advimman.github.io/lama-project/) (aka cute, fuzzy 🦙) model to Apple's Core ML model format.
+More specifically, it converts the implementation of LaMa from [Lama Cleaner](https://github.com/Sanster/lama-cleaner).

+This repo also includes a simple example of how to use the Core ML model for prediction.
+See [Sample](Sample).

 ### Conversion Instructions